gmag11/Paperless_ngx_uploader/README.md

 ## Troubleshooting

-- “Invalid credentials”: recheck username/password in settings.
+- "Invalid credentials": recheck username/password in settings.
-- “Server unreachable” or timeout: verify URL, network, or TLS certificates.
+- "Server unreachable" or timeout: verify URL, network, or TLS certificates.
-- “Upload failed”: check file size/type limits and server status, then retry.
+- "Upload failed": check file size/type limits and server status, then retry.
-- Tags don’t appear: ensure the connection test succeeded and your user has the necessary permissions.
+- Tags don't appear: ensure the connection test succeeded and your user has the necessary permissions.

 ## Development